Norovirus Vaccines

 Norovirus Outbreaks

-Based on CaliciNet Data, the U.S. Centers for Disease Control and Prevention CDC published the Norovirus Outbreak Map of confirmed outbreaks in 2025.
+Based on CaliciNet Data, the U.S. Centers for Disease Control and Prevention CDC published the Norovirus Outbreak Map in 2025.
 The Wastewater SCAN Norovirus map is updated in 2025.
 The CDC also posts Norovirus National Trends.
 The CDC says the GII.4 proteases have caused most norovirus outbreaks since 2024; however, non-GII.Four viruses, such as GII.17 and GII.2, have replaced GII.4 viruses in several Asian countries.
 Separately, the U.K. Health Security Agency publishes summaries of norovirus and rotavirus laboratory surveillance and enteric virus outbreaks in hospital and community settings in England during the 2022 to 2023 season.

 Norovirus Cruise Ship Outbreaks